Invest responsibly and sustainably with us!

 SFDR classification: article 9, dark green Fondita Healthcare

-SFDR classification: article 9, dark green Fondita Sustainable Europe
+SFDR classification: article 9, dark green Fondita Sustainable World

 This page was last updated